 Once your dip is chilling and your batter is ready to go, all that's left to do if fry the cheese curds!
 Drop them in hot oil until they're crispy, golden brown and gooey perfection.

-Pickle Battered Cheese Curds
+Homemade Deep Fried Pickle Beer Battered Cheese Curds Recipe

 Ingredients